jainmonisha17/bSafe/README.md

 | Graphics package  | Not used   |
 | Software Type  | Java 8 |

 # Users
 Any User with an Android phone can use it.
-Here the application is focusing mainly on Women Safety.
+Here the application is focusing mainly on Women's Safety.